 A hamburger served at home with lean beef or turkey is definitely healthier than a fast food hamburger.
 Especially since you can use a whole grain roll and offer healthy side dishes, including homemade French fries (see below for recipe).
 And if making a hamburger from scratch is a burden to you time-wise.
 There are pre-made burgers available that are definitely more healthy than a Burger King burger is.
 We shop at Costco, and they have delicious chicken burgers that you can buy and pop in the microwave, pan or BBQ grill for a quick burger.
 That could help with the time factor.

-Before purchasing, check the label to make sure it doesn’t have certain ingredients, if you are concerned about food additives.
-Here are a couple of tables you can use for reference on artificial colors and artificial preservatives.
+Before purchasing, check the label to make sure it doesn't have certain ingredients, if you are concerned about food additives.
+Here are a couple of tables and an article I wrote for reference on artificial colors and artificial preservatives.
 Note that lists are not exhaustive.

 If your teen likes to eat chicken at fast food restaurants, like KFC, there are alternatives for that too.
 Again I mention Costco, because they have the best rotisserie chickens!
 Costco actually loses money when they sell their chickens for $3.99 (not a typo).
 I have done my research.
 Costco's chickens are raised humanely and are free-range, plus they have no added hormones or other junk.